-How to Tell Your Husband That You Want a Divorce
+How to Tell Your Partner That You Want a Divorce

 Bride and groom figurines on wedding cake

-Before initiating the conversation with your husband, take some time to organize your thoughts.
-Think about what you would like to say to him and your reasons for wanting to share that specific information.
-What you share should not be used to purposefully hurt your partner.
+Before initiating the conversation with your spouse, take some time to organize your thoughts.
+Think about what you would like to say to them and your reasons for wanting to share that specific information.
+What you share shouldn't be used to purposefully hurt your partner.
 When people feel attacked, they tend to go on the defensive, making for an even more unpleasant conversation.

 Ask yourself these questions before having the conversation: